 Lighting such as recessed LED strips can also help make obvious where changes in levels occur, improving the safety of steps.
 Speak to an expert landscape lighting designer to work out a plan for your garden needs.

-11. Backyard terraced veggie garden
+12. Have a terraced veggie garden

-The beauty of a terraced garden is that not only do the levels themselves create more space, but you can also take advantage of optical illusions that make the total space appear even larger.
+Not only do the levels of a terraced garden themselves create more space.
+But you can also take advantage of optical illusions that make the total space appear even larger.
 Clever landscaping of a terraced garden means it can seem to have a lot more space and depth than it actually has.
 Dimension can be achieved through a mix of textured plantings and a wandering pathway.

-14.Steps as a design feature
+15.Have steps as a design feature

-Accessibility to all your levels is a factor with terraced garden design, although steps and platforms can help you reach those tricky spots.
-However, make your life even easier by planting up your terraced garden with a gorgeous variety of drought-tolerant succulents and grasses.
+Accessibility to all your levels is a factor with terraced garden design.
+Steps and platforms can help you reach those tricky spots.
+However, you can make your life even easier by planting up a variety of drought-tolerant succulents and grasses.
 It’s a great idea as this will reduce your maintenance and therefore access needs.
 And succulents can look absolutely stunning when arranged in mass plantings and mixed with rocks.

 Having symmetrical garden beds either side of a set of steps is a classic terraced garden look and provides easy access to all levels of the garden.
 If you’d like some inspo on other kinds of raised garden beds, see also our article full of amazing raised garden bed ideas.